Clan Mackenzie

-Clan Mackenzie (Clann MacCoinnich [ˈkʰl̪ˠãũn̪ˠ max'kɤNʲiç]) is a Scottish clan, traditionally associated with Kintail and lands in Ross-shire in the Scottish Highlands.
-Traditional genealogies trace the ancestors of the Mackenzie chiefs to the 12th century.
-However, the earliest Mackenzie chief recorded by contemporary evidence is Alexander Mackenzie of Kintail who died some time after 1471.
-Traditionally, during the Wars of Scottish Independence, the Mackenzies supported Robert the Bruce, but feuded with the Earls of Ross in the latter part of the 14th century.
-During the 15th and 16th-centuries the Mackenzies feuded with the neighboring clans of Munro and MacDonald.
-In the 17th century the Mackenzie chief was made Earl of Seaforth in the peerage of Scotland.
-During the Scottish Civil War of the 17th century the Mackenzies largely supported the Royalists.
-During the Jacobite rising of 1715 the chief and clan of Mackenzie supported the Jacobite cause.
-However, during the Jacobite rising of 1745 the clan was divided with the chief, Kenneth Mackenzie, Lord Fortrose, supporting the British-Hanoverian Government and his relative, George Mackenzie, 3rd Earl of Cromartie, supporting the Jacobites.
+Clan Mackenzie (Clann MacCoinnich [ˈkʰl̪ˠãũn̪ˠ max'kɤNʲiç]) is a Highland Scottish clan associated with Kintail and Ross-shire.
+Its chiefs trace their lineage to the 12th century, though the earliest recorded chief is Alexander Mackenzie of Kintail, who died after 1471.
+The clan supported Robert the Bruce during the Wars of Scottish Independence, but later feuded with the Earls of Ross.

+During the 15th and 16th centuries, Clan Mackenzie participated in several feuds with neighboring clans.
+In the 17th century, their chief was granted the title Earl of Seaforth, and the clan supported the Royalists in the Scottish Civil War.
+They backed the Jacobites in 1715 but were divided in 1745, with their chief, Kenneth Mackenzie, Lord Fortrose, supporting the British government, while George Mackenzie, 3rd Earl of Cromartie, joined the Jacobites.
+Clan Mackenzie has a chief that is recognized by the Court of the Lord Lyon, and the Lord Lyon King of Arms, who is the heraldic authority in Scotland.